ytkaczyk/local-ai-packaged/README.md

 Replace `<your-profile>` with one of: `cpu`, `gpu-nvidia`, `gpu-amd`, or `none`.

 Note: The `start_services.py` script itself does not update containers - it only restarts them or pulls them if you are downloading these containers for the first time.
 To get the latest versions, you must explicitly run the commands above.
+Note: Adding `--profile <your-profile>` to the docker compose commands ensure proper shutdown of the ollama containers, disposal of the `localai_default` network as well as update of the ollama docker images.

 ## Troubleshooting